DevExpress/devextreme-documentation/concepts/50 React Components/02 Create a DevExtreme Application/00 Create a DevExtreme Application.md

 If you are starting a project from scratch, use the DevExtreme React Template.
-It is a simple application with a navigation menu and several sample views in a responsive layout.
+It is a simple application with a navigation menu and several sample views in a responsive layout  (see <a href="https://devexpress.github.io/devextreme-react-template/#/home">live preview</a>).

 ![DevExtreme React Template](/images/dx-application-templates/react-app-template.png)